Home Page

 Queen Victoria's Little Wars by Byron Falwell discusses Victoria's attitude toward and influence over Britain's wars and battles during her reign.

 Fenian Fire: The British Government Plot to Assassinate Queen Victoria by Christy Campbell.
-The "Jubilee Plot" to blow up the queen, her family, and most of the British Cabinet was uncovered by Scotland Yard with just a few days to go.
-According to this book, the conspiracy was masterminded by a clandestine British agency reporting to the Prime Minister.
+About the "Jubilee Plot" to blow up the queen, her family, and most of the British Cabinet.

 Books About the British Empire